cybertraining-dsc/su21-reu-361/project/index.md

 | uname.version    | 10.0.19043                                                                     |
 | user             | Sledgehammer                                                                   |
 +------------------+--------------------------------------------------------------------------------+

+- [ ] you can remove some of the columns, such as tag, msg, user, Node

 +-----------------+----------+--------+--------+---------------------+-------+-------+--------------+--------------+---------+----------------------------------------------------+
 | Name            | Status   |   Time |    Sum | Start               | tag   | msg   | Node         | User         | OS      | Version                                            |